LuCeHe/lucehe.github.io/_posts/2019-1-1-On-Creativity.md

 [Trait and Behavioral Theories of Leadership: an Integration and Meta-Analytic Test of Their Relative Validity]( https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1744-6570.2010.01201.x )

+Critiques of the leader trait paradigm (Jenkins, 1947; Mann, 1959;
+Stogdill, 1948) prompted scholars to look beyond leader traits and consider how leaders’ behaviors predicted effectiveness

 [Emplyers Rate Career Competencies, New Hire Proficiency]( http://www.naceweb.org/career-readiness/competencies/employers-rate-career-competencies-new-hire-proficiency/